AttieLab-Systems-Genetics/Documentation/Server/Connecting.md

 This should open a new window on your computer that is running on the Attie Server.
 Next time you can use the `Command Palette` or click on the `Remote Explorer` icon (`><` possibly with terminal screen) and select `attie.diabetes.wisc.edu`.
+While you are connected to the Server, you should see a blue bar at the far bottom left of the VS Code window that reads " >< SSH: attie.diabetes.wisc.edu".

 ## Connect your GitHub to server